 The 118-km-long Hadrian’s Wall (UK) was built on the orders of the Emperor Hadrian c.
 AD 122 at the northernmost limits of the Roman province of Britannia.
 It is a striking example of the organization of a military zone and illustrates the defensive techniques and geopolitical strategies of ancient Rome.
 The Antonine Wall, a 60-km long fortification in Scotland was started by Emperor Antonius Pius in 142 AD as a defense against the “barbarians” of the north.
 It constitutes the northwestern-most portion of the Roman Limes.”

-To build walls to keep the savages away from the civilized world was not only a habit of the Roman Emperors.
+To build walls to keep the savages away from the civilised world was not only a habit of the Roman Emperors.
 The Chinese did the same thing with their Great Wall.
 The original name of this heritage site was Hadrian’s Wall.
-Later UNESCO included the Antonine Wall in Scotland and the almost disappeared “limes” in Germany.
+Later UNESCO included the Antonine Wall in Scotland and the almost disappeared “limes” in Germany and named it “Frontiers of the Roman Empire”.

 I have only been Hadrian’s Wall west of Newcastle in England, in 2005.
 The views are very fine and it is not surprising that the path along the wall makes for fine walks all the way from the North Sea to the Irish Sea.